-42. International: Ethiopia has acceded to the Convention on International Trade in Endangered Species of Wild Fauna and Flora on 12 January 1989, under Council of State Decree No. 14/1989.
+42. International: Ethiopia has ratified the Convention on International Trade in Endangered Species of Wild Fauna and Flora on 12 January 1989, under Council of State Decree No. 14/1989.

 The Nile crocodile was placed on Appendix I of CITES in 1973.
 It seems unlikely that the species ever merited this listing, but if it did the populations of several countries have recovered until they can sustain utilization.
 An ever increasing number of populations have been downlisted to Appendix II under Resolution Conf.
 3.15 or 5.21.
-The Ethiopian population will, hopefully, join these.
+The Ethiopian population is currently on Appendix II under Resolution Conf.
+5.21.

-43. Additional Protection Needs: The key to protection of the Nile crocodile lies with the strict control of imports into consumer countries.
-Producer countries must, of course, abide strictly by CITES and try to prevent illegal exports, but it is consumer countries which have the resources to check shipments, documentation and end users to prevent abuse.

-If these controls are in place, there are no additional protection needs.
+43. Additional Protection Needs: The key to protection of the Nile crocodile lies with the strict control of imports into consumer countries which have the resources to check shipments, documentation and end users to prevent abuse.
+If these controls are in place there are not additional protection needs.